 The U.S. Department of Education requires that we disclose the information below for this financial aid-eligibile certificate program.

 - Occupations the Program Prepares Students to Enter: The Spanish/English Interpretation Program prepares students for positions as Interpreters and Translators (SOC code 27-3091).
 See the Occupational Outlook Handbook - Interpreters and Translators for more information about these positions.

-- Program Cost: For those entering the program as of the fall 2012 semester, the total cost of all six courses required to earn the certificate is approximately $3,582, plus a $50 non-refundable application fee.
+- Program Cost: For those entering the program as of the spring 2014 semester, the total cost of all six courses required to earn the certificate is approximately $3,582, plus a $50 non-refundable application fee.
 Fees are charged on a course-by-course basis each semester and are subject to change.
 Texts and elective courses are additional.

 - Job Placement Rate: The job placement rate for students who completed the program in 2009-10, based on those graduates who responded to surveys sent by Extended Learning staff, is 47%.